mattludma/hotkeyboard/README.md

 - Are you fed up with all the typos made when you forget to check the current one?

-HotKeyboard is a script that will let you add all the missing characters to your one preffered keyboard layout, so you won't have to bother with switching layouts ever again.
+HotKeyboard is a script that will let you add all the missing characters to your one preferred keyboard layout, so you won't have to bother with switching layouts ever again.
 You can access these extra characters by holding AltGr (right Alt) key and then pressing the base key of the character.

-Examples:
+**Examples:**

 | Keys combination   | Outcome  | Languages character occurs in |
 |--------------------|----------|-------------------------------|